All Episodes

 And it's a landmark constitutional case.

-I pray to God, Sean, that the Supreme Court doesn't duck it because it's a beautiful case to present Peter, look at what we've now learned.
+I pray to God, Sean, that the Supreme Court doesn't duck it because it's a beautiful case to present.

 We know that, for example, they ignored.

-I have on tape that there are five people in the days leading up to January 6th, uh, including uh President Trump and his chief of staff and the acting defense secretary and his chief of staff and the chairman of the Joint Chiefs.
+I have on tape that there are five people in the days leading up to January 6th, including President Trump and his chief of staff and the acting defense secretary and his chief of staff and the chairman of the Joint Chiefs.

-Four of the five I have on tape saying that Donald Trump called for for National Guard troops.
+Four of the five I have on tape saying that Donald Trump called for National Guard troops.

 We know that the Capitol Police Chief's son, I've interviewed him, and he was begging for National Guard troops because of new actionable intelligence in the days leading up to January 6th.